 The company owning the exchange is GENESIS BLOCKCHAIN GLOBAL LTD (registered in both the UK and in China).
-There is also sufficient information about the team operating the exchange (in particular on the co-founder and CEO Dennis Smith and the co-founder and CTO Lun Bao) for an investor to feel safe.
+There is also information about the team operating the exchange (in particular on the co-founder and CEO Dennis Smith and the co-founder and CTO Lun Bao) on the website.
+This type of information is always comforting to have, as it indicates that there is no need for the team members to hide their identities.

 US-investors may not trade here.
 But if you’re a US-investor, you shouldn’t be too sad.
 There are other venues that offer a similar type of trading as this exchange does.
 Use our Exchange Finder to find out which alternatives you have.